LightBlueHue/go-booking-api/README.md

         revel run

-Then briefly wit until the following is displayed: Revel engine is listening on.. localhost Press ctrl+C, then click Debug Revel in the debug pane
+Then briefly wait until the following is displayed: Revel engine is listening on.. localhost Press ctrl+C, then click Debug Revel in the debug pane

 ### Start the web server: